How to Install a French Drain in 10 Easy Steps

 - A catch basin or inlet grate

-Steps for Installing a Drainage System in Your Yard
+Steps for Installing a French Drain System in Your Yard

 Once you’ve gathered your materials and necessary equipment, it’s time to get started with these easy steps for installing a drainage system in your yard: